Nirespire/COP5615-Projects/Project2/README.md

                      unchanged (up-to 10 decimal digits) while processing three consecutive push-sum messages.
                      The algorithm would have converged once all nodes have converged.
                      The master sends a start push-sum to one of the nodes in the topology.
 The start message is equivalent to (newS, newW) = (0,0) push-sum process message.

+	- If you would like to run multiple tests automatically, reference the scripts folder that contains a bash script that can be configured to run the same algorithm and topology for multiple numbers of nodes.
+	These scripts were used to automate collection of metrics for the report.
+NOTE: make sure the scripts are run from the same directory where build.sbt resides and can be run.

 ## Orientation